 Head west into Damaraland, where you can track wild Black rhino on foot and watch out for Desert elephants roaming the scrubland.
 The area is also home to the enigmatic Himba tribe, whose villages you can visit.

-We can arrange a tailor made safari holiday in Namibia for you, tell us what style of accommodation you would like, we can offer everything from home stays on farms to ultra luxury lodges.
+We can arrange a tailor made safari holiday in Namibia for you.
+Just tell us what style of accommodation you would like, we can offer everything from home stays on farms to ultra luxury lodges.
 Most people opt for a self driving holiday in Namibia which is safe and easy to navigate with our specially prepared and personalised Travel Digest.
-Alternatively we can book guided tours which can last from 7 days to 21 days.
+Alternatively we can join a small-group guided tour which can last from 7 days to 21 days.

 Namibia Safari Lodges

 Read our reviews of the best safari lodges in Namibia including Family-friendly safari stays in Etosha National Park, Damaraland and Sossusvlei.

 Browse through our online brochure for safari holidays in Africa including Namibia.
 Self-drive, Escorted and Honeymoon holidays.

 Frequently asked questions about travel in Namibia, such as the best time to visit for a safari holiday, tourist visas and what to bring for your holiday.